 Biodiesel is an alternative fuel source derived from animal fats and vegetable oils.
 It is environmentally safe, non-toxic, and able to be 100% domestically made.
-Biodiesel is fast becoming a favorite alternative to traditional diesel among fleet owner operators, because it is a cost-effective way to meet the stringent emissions demands set forth by the federal government.
+It is becoming a favorite alternative to traditional diesel among fleet owner operators, because it is a cost-effective way to meet the stringent emissions demands set forth by the federal government.

-Biodiesel manufacturing requires strict attention to detail and strict adherence to production standards in order to ensure a high-quality final product.
+Manufacturing requires strict attention to detail and strict adherence to production standards in order to ensure a high-quality final product.

-Major Steps in Biodiesel Production
+Major Steps in Production

 - Feedstock Pretreatment – Waste vegetable oil, or WVO, is filtered, removing dirt, charred food, water, and all other extraneous materials.